 Finally, we are so encouraged by the Lord to testify to the glory of God that 15 youth and children gave their lives to Jesus at our recent ministry at RCCG House of Praise Grays!
 We are in awe at the move of the Holy Spirit and His compassion for our youth.
 Seeing them respond to the call of God on their lives as well as salvation is something we have been praying for.

 Thank you for your continued prayers, financial support and words of encouragement.

-We pray that God, who is moving in the UK with the help of His Holy Spirit, is also moving around the nations preparing His bride and the body of Christ for the coming revival.
+We pray that God, who is moving in the UK with the help of His Holy Spirit, is also moving around the nations preparing His bride, the body of Christ, for the coming revival.
 Our heartfelt prayer is that the world will be set alight with the gospel of the Kingdom of Heaven, which is being brought near to all mankind.